BarnabasG/ai-tax-assistant/README.md

 ```bash
 make import-data
 ```
+*Note: A point-in-time snapshot of HMRC Legislation from May 2026 is available on [release v1.0.0](https://github.com/BarnabasG/ai-tax-assistant/releases/tag/v1.0.0)*

 **Method B: Build from Scratch**
 Run the automated ETL pipeline to download and index everything from GOV.UK.